gourish252006/Induction-program/README.md

 Gourish Kumar sharma.
 B.tech ECEbranch
 # day1 [30 July 2025]

-First all the students went to college gurdwara sahib.There shabd Kirtan was going on.after taking refreshments we went to college auditorium.
+First all the students went to college gurdwara sahib.There shabd Kirtan was going on.after taking refreshments we went to college auditorium.<br>
 There the college staff addressed students.
-Then the hod of applied sciences Ms harpreet kaur addressed students.
+Then the hod of applied sciences Ms harpreet kaur addressed students.<br>
-Then special guest came to stage an told students about nankana sahib educational trust and it's role in establishment of gndec .
+Then special guest came to stage an told students about nankana sahib educational trust and it's role in establishment of gndec .<br>
- Then there was break for 1.5 hours .We explored various areas of college during break .
+ Then there was break for 1.5 hours .We explored various areas of college during break .<br>
 After break students headed by volunteers went for department visit where we visited various labs and got information about the labs and their functioning.